RandomSearch18/a-level-project/docs/readme.md

     - This will require researching the best library to use
   - Generate a routing graph based on a very simple filter, e.g. `highway=*`
 - Also start work on the frontend
+  - Create the general layout of the UI
+  - Implement the combination button component
+    - Will require roughly designing what the UI will look like, and running it past my stakeholders
+  - Add an interactive map using Leaflet.js
+  - Show the user's current location on the map
+  - This will be the initial deliverable to my stakeholders

+#### Sprint 2 upfront plan

+- Make the routing engine functional
+  - Implement my own version of the A\* algorithm to find the shortest path between two points
+  - Refine the routing graph to appropriately take OSM tags into account
+    - Will require researching which OSM tags to use, using the OSM Wiki
+  - Implement a way of passing data between the frontend and backend
+- Integrate the routing engine into the frontend
+  - Will require investigating the best solution for running Python in the browser
+  - Fields should be added to the UI to select a start and end location and summon the routing engine

+#### Sprint 3 upfront plan

+- Add support for a number of routing options
+  - First will require planning and defining the set of routing options, and agreeing with my stakeholders
+  - Allow setting options in the routing engine
+  - Incorporate the routing options into the routing graph
+  - Add the appropriate form elements to the frontend

 ---